benjaminmetzler/OpenRemoteHub/documentation/json_format.md

 ### Sleep

 The `sleep` command is used in macros.
-While it can be used for it's own action, it doesn't make much sense as it will just sleep the system for the `duration` on the button press.
+This is useful for when a device might require some wait between actions.
+While it can be used for it's own action, it doesn't make much sense as it will just sleep the system for the `duration`.

 ### Load Another Mode File